 If you find one flying into a cave, you can be pretty sure there are different bats inside.
-In certain arenas thousands of bats bunch together on ceilings or walls.
+In certain caves thousands of bats bunch together on ceilings or walls.
 In such large colonies scientists often find bats of a single kind sharing a cave with all ones of another species.
 Smaller bat colonies numbering just 10 or 12 bats may live in a hollow tree.

 Caves and hollow trees are not the only places where bats live.
 Some bats simply roost in trees , hanging like leaves from branches and twigs.
 Two types of tropical bats make small tents from palm leaves.
 This type of bat slits the leaf with its teeth, then hangs within the folds.

 Most bats are nocturnal.
 This usually means they are active only at night.
-Only a few sorts of bats venture out from bright sunshine.
+Only a few types of bats venture out in bright sunshine.
 Bats are most likely nighttime creatures for the exact reasons that many small mammals are.
 A small animal is in less danger in the night.
 In the daytime there is the constant danger of being consumed by larger animals that sleep at night.
 Also, at night bats may catch insects with less competition from birds.

 Some eat only fruit.
 Some eat both insects and fruit.
 A couple kinds of bats eat other things like meat , fish, and even flower nectar.